CoderDojoRotterdam/Breakout/README.md

 # Breakout

-Een JavaSctipt spel gemaakt met Phaser.js
+Een JavaScript game gemaakt met Phaser.js

 TO DO: